Logistic map: Chaos and the logistic map

-The relative simplicity of the logistic map makes it a widely used point of entry into a consideration of the concept of chaos.
-A rough description of chaos is that chaotic systems exhibit a great sensitivity to initial conditions—a property of the logistic map for most values of r between about 3.57 and 4 (as noted above).
+These are properties of the logistic map for most values of r between about 3.57 and 4 (as noted above).
 A common source of such sensitivity to initial conditions is that the map represents a repeated folding and stretching of the space on which it is defined.
 In the case of the logistic map, the quadratic difference equation describing it may be thought of as a stretching-and-folding operation on the interval (0,1).

 The following figure illustrates the stretching and folding over a sequence of iterates of the map.
 Figure (a), left, shows a two-dimensional Poincaré plot of the logistic map's state space for r = 4, and clearly shows the quadratic curve of the difference equation ((1)).
 However, we can embed the same sequence in a three-dimensional state space, in order to investigate the deeper structure of the map.
-Figure (b), right, demonstrates this, showing how initially nearby points begin to diverge, particularly in those regions of x_{t} corresponding to the steeper sections of the plot.
+Figure (b) demonstrates this, showing how initially nearby points begin to diverge, particularly in those regions of x_{t} corresponding to the steeper sections of the plot.

 This stretching-and-folding does not just produce a gradual divergence of the sequences of iterates, but an exponential divergence (see Lyapunov exponents), evidenced also by the complexity and unpredictability of the chaotic logistic map.
 In fact, exponential divergence of sequences of iterates explains the connection between chaos and unpredictability: a small error in the supposed initial state of the system will tend to correspond to a large error later in its evolution.
 Hence, predictions about future states become progressively (indeed, exponentially) worse when there are even very small errors in our knowledge of the initial state.
 This quality of unpredictability and apparent randomness led the logistic map equation to be used as a pseudo-random number generator in early computers.

+At r = 2, the function $rx(1-x)$ intersects $y = x$ precisely at the maximum point, so convergence to the equilibrium point is on the order of $\delta^{2^n}$.
+Consequently, the equilibrium point is called "superstable".
+Its Lyapunov exponent is $-\infty$.
+A similar argument shows that there is a superstable $r$ value within each interval where the dynamical system has a stable cycle.
+This can be seen in the Lyapunov exponent plot as sharp dips.